Kyle Langford (footballer): AFL career

 Langford was recruited by the Essendon Football Club with the 17th overall selection in the 2014 national draft.
 He made his AFL debut against St Kilda in round 5, 2015.

 He played 17 games in the 2016 AFL season, spending most of his time in the midfield and across the half-forward line.
-Langford booted 12 goals for the season (4th overall at the club), including three in the Bombers win over Carlton in round 23.
+Langford booted 12 goals for the season (fourth overall at the club), including three in the Bombers' win over Carlton in round 23.

+In the 2017 season, Langford managed only six senior appearances, spending most of the year developing his midfield craft in the Victorian Football League (VFL).
+Playing as a full-time inside midfielder at VFL level, he impressed coaching staff by gathering high disposal and clearance numbers, laying the structural groundwork for his transition away from being a pure forward.

 Langford received the No. 4 guernsey for the 2018 AFL season, previously held by club champion Jobe Watson.
-He took the next step in his development, showing plenty of skill and composure while playing in his new midfield role, while also being able to rest forward and contribute on the scoreboard.
+He took the next step in his development, showing plenty of skill and composure while playing in his new midfield role, and was also able to rest forward and contribute on the scoreboard.

 In the 2019 home-and-away season, Langford played 17 of 22 games in a forward/midfield role.

-The 2020 season saw Langford achieve his most consistent season to date.
-He played 16 of a possible 17 games, finished 4th in the club's Best and Fairest and 3rd in the club's goal kicking.
+The 2020 season was Langford's most consistent campaign to date.
+He played 16 of a possible 17 games, finished fourth in the club's best and fairest and third in the club's goalkicking.

+Langford continued his upward trajectory during the 2021 season, averaging a career-high 20.8 disposals per game across 17 appearances and finishing seventh in the club's best and fairest.
+He was named Essendon's Best Clubman for the second consecutive year, recognising his leadership and positive impact on the playing group.
+However, a hamstring strain suffered in round 20 against Sydney sidelined him for the remainder of the year, forcing him to miss the Bombers' elimination final against the Western Bulldogs.